MCreator/MCreator/plugins/mcreator-localization/help/default/particle/always_show.md

-If checked, this particle will be rendered even if it's not in range for render.
+This parameter controls if the particle is shown even if the particles are set to minimal.